Gas and condensate field

 The Hummer development project lies in the three outer continental shelf lease blocks Main Pass 270 / 273 / 274 of the Gulf of Mexico, approximately 80km south-east of the Mississippi river delta.
-Discovered in 2015, the gas and condensate field lies in a water depth of 215ft (65m).

-First production from the field is expected in the second quarter of 2017.
+First production from the field was achieved in November 2017.

 The Hummer field reservoir is an up-thrown fault closure containing Big Hum and Cris I sand sections of the Middle Miocene age.

 The platform was installed in September 2016.
-The Ensco 87 jack-up drilling rig arrived on location in November 2016 to tie back the discovery well to the platform.
-The well was then completed and tested for a 48h flow back period.
+The Ensco 87 jack-up drilling rig subsequently arrived on location in November 2016 to tie back the discovery well to the platform.
+The well was then completed and tested for a 48-hour flow-back period.

-Well logs indicated the presence of additional reserves, which require further drilling and tests.
-Additional appraisal drilling will be undertaken in 2017 and 2018 to test the Cris I sand sections for potential oil.
+Well logs indicated the presence of additional reserves, which required further drilling and tests.
+Additional appraisal drilling will be undertaken in future to test the Cris I sand sections for potential oil.

-Production is initially expected to commence from the Big Hum sand sections.
+Production initially commenced from the Big Hum sand sections.
 A total of three to nine development wells are planned to be drilled during 2017-2019.
-One well is scheduled to be drilled in 2017.

-Ensco 87 is a self-elevated MODU jack-up drilling rig built in 1982.
+Ensco 87 is a self-elevated MODU jack-up drilling rig that was built in 1982.
 It is 243ft in length, 200ft in breadth, and can operate in water depths between 22ft and 350ft.

-Storage capacities of the rig include 7,531 barrels of fuel oil, 9,727 barrels of drill water and 1,689 barrels of liquid mud.
+The rig’s storage capacities include 7,531 barrels of fuel oil, 9,727 barrels of drill water and 1,689 barrels of liquid mud.